The Bachar Houli Foundation (BHF) is a community-based organisation that aims to empower young Muslims through sports.

 Nurturing the best talent on and off the field to foster strong role models.

-The Bachar Houli Foundation (BHF) delivers twelve unique programs centred around its four key pillars: Engagement, Education, Employment and Talent.
+The Bachar Houli Foundation (BHF) delivers twelve unique programs centred around four key pillars: Engagement, Employment, Education and Talent.

-Reaching over 5,000 young people annually across five states, our vision is to support young people in becoming ‘the best versions of themselves.’
+Reaching over 5,000 young people annually across five states, our vision is to support young people become ‘the best versions of themselves.’

 The Bachar Houli Foundation is proud to announce a two-year extension with MCCA Islamic Finance & Investments as a Foundation Partner.